koimad/Ansible-Kubernetes/README.md

 6. Copy the public key into the install-k8s role in the files folder, update role if name of file changed.

+## Root Certificate Authority
+    1. Add a root ca certtificate if you are using your own ROOT CA.
+          Location: pre-setup/files/rootca/
-## Container Repo SSL Certificate & Ports Considerations
+## Container Ports Considerations
 The playbook configures Calico CNI to use a local Nexus container repo.
 The following needs to be considered when using this playbook

-    1. Add a root ca certtificate if you are using your own for the SSL connection to your docker repository (eg Nexus) to that CRIO can verify the certificate chain
-          Location: crio/files/ca

-    2. Update the variables as required:-
+    1. Update the variables as required:-
        (a)  local_container_repo
        (b)  calico_docker_repository
        (c)  kubernetes_repository

     I've left the public repository urls commented out as an alternative.

     3. Update the enpoint firewall as required to allow the container repo network traffic.